 Recap supports integration with Kucoin through a read-only API key.
-Once connected, we pull in your transaction history and set up a realtime connection to your account.
+Once connected, we retrieve your transaction history and set up a real-time connection to your account.

-Step 2 - Log in to Kucoin and create a new read-only API key
+Step 1 - Create a new read-only API key in Kucoin

-Go to your profile (top right) and select API Management
+Go to your Kucoin profile (top right) and select API Management

-Record your Key and Secret, this is the only time your secret will be visible.
-Also, ensure the permissions are set as "General" only and set the IP limit is set as "No Limit".
+Record your Key and Secret, (this is the only time your secret will be visible).

 Fixing Third-party crypto purchases

 If you've made crypto purchases through one of Kucoin's third-party payment providers, such as Simplex or Banx, Kucoin will only log the deposit of cryptocurrency to your account.
 Ideally, you want to account for this transaction as a trade for your acquisition history.

 You may need to recall some email records to attribute what your purchase amount was.